 “Muskegon is a proud town,” Ryan Bennett, business agent for West Michigan Plumbers & Fitters Local 174, said in the video clip.
 “We’re blue-collar, and we’re scrappy.
 We just need a project like this to help get us going again.”

 Detractors Concerned About Casino Revenue Splitting

 Those opposed to the Little River Band’s new casino location are worried that Whitmer’s blessing could set a precedent for other tribes attempting to establish casinos in new areas.

 Detroit’s three commercial casinos are already dealing with lower revenues because of the pandemic.
 Together, they generated $620 million in 2020, down 57% from a year ago.
 Last week, the Wayne County Commission approved a resolution against the proposed casino project in Muskegon County.

 The resolution stated: "The Wayne County Commission is concerned with the economic health and well-being of these casinos, local governments, other Wayne County businesses and citizens, who stand to be harmed by an influx in casino gambling operations that would be prompted by the approval of off-reservation gaming.”

 Fruitport Township is nearly 188 driving miles from Detroit.

 If approved by Whitmer, the Little River Band plans to begin construction within 60 days.

-The Little River Band of Ottawa Indians is partnered with Rush Street Interactive (RSI) for online sports betting and internet casino gaming.
+The Little River Band of Ottawa Indians is partnered with Rush Street Interactive (RSI) for online sportsbooks in Michigan and online casinos in Michigan gaming.
 RSI's BetRivers platform debuted when Michigan officially went live with online gaming on Jan.
 22.